etsraphael/NocturneIntelligence/README.md

 ## License

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
-Under this license, you’re free to use, modify, and distribute Nocturne AI’s code.
+Under this license, you’re free to use, modify, and distribute Nocturne Intelligence’s code.
 However, the maintainers are not responsible for any misuse or damage caused by this software.

 ---